citp/privacy-policy-historical/r/ro/rou/rouxbe.com.md

 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

-If you have any questions about security on our Site, you can send email us at privacy@rouxbe.com.
+If you have any questions about security on our Site, you can email us at privacy@rouxbe.com.

 #### Business Transitions